Mkelsey25/nytreact/README.md

 ## Running tests

-Testing was done by TBD.
+Testing was done by performing the basic workflows through the app.

 ## Deployment

-The project is deployed to Heroku at TBD
+The project is deployed to Heroku at https://dashboard.heroku.com/apps/nytreact-jc

 ## Built With